 Heat olive oil in a large sauté pan over medium-high heat.
 Add onion and sauté for 5-8 minutes until softened.
 Add ground beef along with TAK’s Tex-Mex Blend, and break apart with a wooden spoon.
 Cook for 10 minutes, or until no more pink shows and completely cooked through.
 Remove from the heat and transfer meat mixture to a bowl.
 Set aside until ready to use.

 Return sauté pan to stovetop over medium heat.
 Add butter and allow to melt.
-Sprinkle over flour and whisk to form a roux.
+Sprinkle over the flour and whisk to form a roux.
 Allow to cook 2-3 minutes.
 Begin to add beef broth a splash at a time, whisking thoroughly after each addition until all of the broth has been incorporated.
-Season with salt, cumin, chili powder and pepper.
+Season with salt, cumin, chili powder, and pepper.
 Cook for an additional 7-10 minutes, stirring occasionally and allowing to thicken.
-Remove from heat and set aside.

 *It is extremely important that you use Unsalted Beef Broth for this recipe.
 Otherwise, the salt content will be overwhelming.